edggge/docs-site/docs/smart-chain/guides/concepts/consensus.md

 4. As much as compatible as Ethereum.
 5. With governance as powerful as cosmos.

 [Geth](https://github.com/ethereum/go-ethereum/wiki/geth) implements two kinds of consensus engine: ethash(based on PoW) and [clique](https://ethereum-magicians.org/t/eip-225-clique-proof-of-authority-consensus-protocol/1853)(base on PoA).
 Ethash is obviously not a good option for BSC because of lacking hash power on BSC.
-Clique has smaller blocking time and is invulnerable to 51% attack while doing as little to the core data structure as possible to preserve existing Ethereum client compatibility,  it seems to be a good choice except for its lack of powerful staking and governance capability on-chainon chain.
-On the other hand, the Binance chain is built on Cosmos which does have a perfect staking and governance mechanism.
+Clique has smaller blocking time and is invulnerable to 51% attack while doing as little to the core data structure as possible to preserve existing Ethereum client compatibility,  it seems to be a good choice except for its lack of powerful staking and governance capability on-chainon.
+On the other hand, the Binance chain is built on cosmos-SDK which does have a perfect staking and governance mechanism.
 Naturally, we try to propose a consensus engine that:

-Binance chain does the staking and governance parts for BSC.
+* Binance chain does the staking and governance parts for BSC.
-ValidatorSet change of BSC is updated through interchain communication.
+* ValidatorSet change of BSC is updated through interchain communication.
-Consensus engine of BSC keeps as simple as clique.
+* Consensus engine of BSC keeps as simple as clique.

-Speaking of popular implementations of PoA consensus, it turns out that Bor follows athe similar design as PoSA.
-However, Bor still have some deficiencies, the critical one is that its security and reliability depends on running a trustful and stable Heimdall node.
-We will try to borrow a few parts from Bor and   propose a new consensus engine to achieve all these goals.
+There are already some popular implementations of PoA consensus, like [Bor](https://blog.matic.network/heimdall-and-bor-matic-validator-and-block-production-layers/).

 ## Consensus Protocol